ZoneMinder/zmeventnotification/docs/guides/install.rst

     sudo apt-get install libcrypt-eksblowfish-perl

-If there are issues installing Config::IniFiles and the errors are related to Module::Build missing, use following command to get this module in debian based systems and install Config::IniFiles again.
+If there are issues installing YAML::XS and the errors are related to Module::Build missing, use following command to get this module in debian based systems and install YAML::XS again.

 ::